• de

 Criteria

-The Swiss Science Prize Marcel Benoist is awarded to established researchers whose work is of relevance to all aspects of human life and society.
+The Marcel Benoist Swiss Science Prize is awarded to established researchers whose work is of relevance to all aspects of human life and society.
 The research must be of excellent quality, as well as being original, innovative and topical.
-The prize winner is internationally recognised and has a proven track record.
+The prizewinner is internationally recognised and has a proven track record.

 Conditions